 This book is the culmination of twenty-five years of research (much of which appears on this blog), including Civil War dissenters in North Carolina, Mississippi, and Texas.
 The North Carolina Piedmont, or “Quaker Belt,” the Mississippi Piney Woods, and the “Big Thicket” region of Hardin County, East Texas, form the geographic bases for eight individual essays that span the years 1861-1948.
 In these essays, you will meet Southern men and women who opposed the Confederacy, who rejected conventional politics and religion, or who refused to accept race-based citizenship.
 Many fought with force for their beliefs, earning labels for themselves such as renegade, outlaw, radical, or deviant.

 In some essays, I combine two or all three of the regions for comparative purposes, or to explore a common theme or story.
 What connects all of them, however, are themes of community, family, and place.
-Whether about North Carolina women who protested against Confederate soldiers, or Newt Knight’s efforts to gain compensation from the U.S. Government for having supported the Union, or Texas Unionists who evolved into New South populists and socialists, or the multiracial community in Mississippi that emerged from anti-Confederate collaboration between blacks and whites, each essay features ordinary people whose lives were transformed by their responses to civil war, freedom from slavery, reconstruction of the nation, racial segregation, and the “New South” that arose from the ashes of war.
+Whether about North Carolina women who protested against Confederate soldiers, or Newt Knight’s efforts to gain compensation from the U.S. Government for having supported the Union, or Warren J. Collins, the Texas Unionist who evolved into a New South populist, then socialist, or the multiracial Knight community in Mississippi that emerged from anti-Confederate collaboration between blacks and whites, each essay features ordinary people whose lives were transformed by their responses to civil war, freedom from slavery, reconstruction of the nation, racial segregation, and the “New South” that arose from the ashes of war.

 NOTE: If you visit Renegade South’s “Long Shadow of the Civil War” category, you’ll find posts that delve into the contents of the book.
 Below are selected reviews that appeared shortly after its publication.
 Following the reviews are links to interviews in which I discuss the themes of the book.